ILSC Board

 Appointed, 16 March 2022

-Ms Kristy Masella is a Murri/South Sea Islander from Rockhampton, Darumbal country in Central Queensland who has dedicated her life to empowering Aboriginal and Torres Strait Islander communities.
+Kristy is a Murri, South Sea Islander from Rockhampton, Darumbal Country in Central Queensland who has dedicated her life to the empowerment of Aboriginal and Torres Strait Islander communities.
+She has been part of the Inner Sydney Aboriginal community for almost 30 years.

-Kristy is currently Managing Director of the Aboriginal Employment Strategy (AES), a national Aboriginal recruitment and group training company that empowers Indigenous people through brokering employment opportunities and supporting candidates to have successful careers.
+Kristy is currently Managing Director of the Aboriginal Employment Strategy (AES), a national Aboriginal recruitment and group training company that drives empowerment through brokering employment opportunities for Indigenous Australians and supporting candidates to have successful careers.
 Prior to the AES Managing Director role, she was the head of Social Justice for Aboriginal Affairs New South Wales and led a major review of the New South Wales Aboriginal Land Rights Act.

-Kristy studied Journalism at the University of Queensland and holds a Masters in Human Rights Law and Policy at the University of New South Wales specialising in Indigenous Rights.
+Kristy studied Journalism at the University of Queensland, holds a Masters in Human Rights Law and Policy at the University of New South Wales specialising in Indigenous Rights and is currently completing a Graduate Certificate in Human and Community Services (Interpersonal Trauma) at the University of Sydney.

-Ms Masella is the current Chairperson of Tranby National Indigenous Adult Education and Training; Director and Treasurer of Wunanbiri Preschool Incorporated; Executive Member of Just Reinvest NSW; and Member of the Redfern Aboriginal Community Alliance.
+Ms Masella is the Co-Chairperson of Tranby National Indigenous Adult Education and Training; Director and Treasurer of Wunanbiri Preschool Incorporated; a Member of the Redfern Aboriginal Community Alliance; Managing Director of Yaama Ganu Art Gallery; and a Member of the First Nations Council of the Paul Ramsay Foundation.